adihegde540/adihegde540/README.md

 # 🎯 Personal Mission

 I am dedicated to advancing the field of cardiac care by integrating innovative medical device technologies into clinical practice.
-My work ensures that patients receive the most effective treatments, and I am committed to educating healthcare providers on the latest advancements to improve patient outcomes nationwide.- 👋 Hi, My name is Aditya Hegde, Biomedical Engineer, IBHRE CERTIFIED, Master’s Graduate in Biomedical Engineering, proficient in Advanced Heart Failure and Cardiac Rhythm Management Devices.
+My work ensures that patients receive the most effective treatments, and I am committed to educating healthcare providers on the latest advancements to improve patient outcomes nationwide.

 <!---
 adihegde540/adihegde540 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.